timony/Highlights/README.md

       "length": 10
       }

+## Test requests
+Example requests are stored in src/test/resources/testRequests.http To get the document with generated highlights visibile to the user, add ** renderStyle=true** query parameter to the request

 ## Implementation

 ### Implementation notes
 The process is divided into two phases:
-* Storing new highlight by fitting it into existing hightlight for particular user and document
+* Storing new highlight by fitting it into existing highlight for particular user and document
 * Rendering html document for the particular user

 #### Document immutability